tock/tock/libraries/tock-register-interface/README.md

 ## Performance

-Examining the binaries while testing this interface, everything compiles down to the optimal inclined bit twiddling instructions--in other words, there is zero runtime cost, as far as my informal preliminary study has found.
-I will eventually be writing a more rigorous test to confirm this.
+Examining the binaries while testing this interface, everything compiles down to the optimal inlined bit twiddling instructions--in other words, there is zero runtime cost, as far as an informal preliminary study has found.

 ## Nice type checking

 This interface helps the compiler catch some common types of bugs via type checking.

-If you define the bitfields for eg a control register, you can give them a descriptive group name like `Control`.
+If you define the bitfields for e.g. a control register, you can give them a descriptive group name like `Control`.
 This group of bitfields will only work with a register of the type `ReadWrite<_, Control>` (or `ReadOnly/WriteOnly`, etc).
 For instance, if we have the bitfields and registers as defined above,